realsba/the-game-server/README.md

 ![GitHub](https://img.shields.io/github/license/realsba/the-game-server)
 ![GitHub issues](https://img.shields.io/github/issues/realsba/the-game-server)

-This is the server component for the multiplayer game "The Game".
+This project serves as the server component for the multiplayer game "The Game" which interprets the concept of the popular online game agar.io.
+Players control cells on a virtual petri dish, aiming to accumulate as much mass as possible by consuming smaller cells and avoiding becoming prey for larger ones.

 ## Installation